ericthomson13/reactNative/README.md

 It contains several different applications built throughout the course.

-These applications were built to optimally run on iOS or Android but will also work on web via the web.
+These applications were built to optimally run on iOS or Android but will also work on web.

-##### Running Applications in Emulators for iOS and Android:
+### Running Applications in Emulators for iOS and Android:
   To be able to run any of these applications on iOS you must have a Mac, XCode and the iOS Simulator.
 To set up an iOS simulator follow the instructions [here](https://www.macinstruct.com/node/494)
   To run the application on Android you will need [AndroidStudio](https://developer.android.com/studio) installed and have to have an Android device configured.
 Instructions for how to create a virtual Android device can be found [here](https://developer.android.com/studio/run/managing-avds).

-### To Be Able to Run Any of the 4 Applications
+### If You Want to Run Any of the Applications:

 If you'd like to run any of the 4 applications within this repository you must first have both the [Expo-CLI](https://expo.io/learn) and [NodeJS](https://nodejs.org/en/download/) installed.